Hello, thanks for stopping by!

 Why I Can No Longer Review YA Books

-As you will see below, my most recent review is for The Ivies.
+My most recent review was for The Ivies.
 I have read many, many YA novels over the years, some beautiful and worthy of becoming classics someday and others -- far too many -- dark and disturbing.
 The Ivies is one of the most depraved of the lot, and I realized with this book that I cannot continue reading in this genre.
 I too often feel sick, disgusted, spiritually compromised, and horrified by what passes for appropriate YA entertainment with modern publishers.
 Most parents have no idea what their teens are reading, and if they happen to look at the jackets, they most likely shrug and hand it back.

 But the jackets seldom adequately indicate what's really inside, and parents tend to assume that anything published for teens must be age-appropriate.
 I cannot state emphatically enough that this is not true.
 Many YA novels today are full of sex, drinking, swearing, and other blatantly immoral behavior that is normalized with few consequences.
 Most novels do not directly denigrate Judeo-Christian faiths, but some do, and many openly flout or dismiss traditional moral and family values.
 While you may observe that this website only reviews a fraction of the books that have been published over the past decade, please note that I have taken care to choose a variety of books in a every genre and have given each book an equal chance to prove its worth.
 Therefore, this fraction is probably a good representation of the whole.